Swimming Tips For Beginners: Building Confidence In The Water

 Mastering the Exhalation

 Exhaling properly while swimming is an often overlooked but important aspect of breathing technique.
 Many swimmers tend to hold their breath while their face is underwater, which can lead to tension and reduced efficiency.
 Instead, focus on exhaling continuously and smoothly through your nose or mouth while your face is submerged.
-This will help keep your body relaxed, reduce drag, and allow for a more efficient stroke.
+This will help keep your body , reduce drag, and allow for a more efficient stroke.
 Practice exhaling underwater during your swimming sessions to improve your overall breathing technique.

 Body Position and Floating